mpounsett/no-response-issue/no-response-issue.md

 F> dig +nocookie +edns=1 +noednsneg +noad +norec soa $zone @$server F>
 F> expect: status: BADVERS
-F> expect: SOA record to not be present
-F> expect: OPT record to be present
-F> expect: EDNS Version 0 in response
+F> expect: the SOA record to NOT be present in the answer section F> expect: a OPT record to be present in the additional section F> expect: EDNS Version 0 in response
 F> expect: flag: aa to NOT be present
+F> expect: flag: ad to NOT be present
 F> ~~~~

 Only EDNS Version 0 is currently defined so the response should always be a 0